-In connection with the restatement, management has re-evaluated the effectiveness of Replay's disclosure controls and procedures and internal control over financial reporting as of December 31, 2020.
-As a result of that assessment and in light of the Public Statement, management has concluded that Replay's disclosure controls and procedures and internal controls over financial reporting were not effective as of December 31, 2020, due to a material weakness in Replay's internal control over financial reporting related to the accounting for equity instruments.
-For a discussion of management's consideration of Replay's disclosure controls and procedures, internal controls over financial reporting, and the material weaknesses identified, see Part II, Item 9A, "Controls and Procedures" of this Report.
+In connection with the restatement, management hasre-evaluated the effectiveness of Replay's disclosure controls and procedures and internal control over financial reporting.
+As a result of that assessment and in light of the Public Statement, management has concluded that Replay's disclosure controls and procedures and internal controls over financial reporting were not effective as of September 30, 2020, due to a material weakness in Replay's internal control over financial reporting related to the accounting for equity instruments.
+For a discussion of management's consideration of Replay's disclosure controls and procedures, internal controls over financial reporting, and the material weaknesses identified, see Part I, Item 4, "Controls and Procedures" of this Report